-NPPF Pa NPPF Paragraphs 124 - 132: Achieving Well-Designed Places NPPF Paragraph Requirement Evidence 124 The creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
+NPPF Paragraph Requirement Evidence 126 The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
 Being clear about design expectations, and how these will be tested, is essential for achieving this.
 So too is effective engagement between applicants, communities, local planning authorities and other interests throughout the process.
 The Local Plan contains a design policy (E1), and an additional policy governing the design of new homes (H1).
 Supporting text explains the council's expectations of developers at the pre-application stage and the use of Development Consultation Forums and the Design Review Panel.
-125 Plans should, at the most appropriate level, set out a clear design vision and expectations, so that applicants have as much certainty as possible about what is likely to be acceptable.
+127 Plans should, at the most appropriate level, set out a clear design vision and expectations, so that applicants have as much certainty as possible about what is likely to be acceptable.
 Design policies should be developed with local communities so they reflect local aspirations, and are grounded in an understanding and evaluation of each area's defining characteristics.
-Neighbourhood plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development.
+Neighbourhood planning groups can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development, both through their own plans and by engaging in the production of the design policy, guidance and codes by local planning authorities and developers.
 The Local Plan contains a design policy (E1), and an additional policy governing the design of new homes (H1).
 In addition, where appropriate, design considerations are set out for each allocation site, and key project area or site.
 The design considerations for the Southleigh strategic site (KP5) where developed through masterplanning workshops involving the local community.
-126 To provide maximum clarity about design expectations at an early stage, plans or supplementary planning documents should use visual tools such as design guides and codes.
-These provide a framework for creating distinctive places, with a consistent and high quality standard of design.
-However their level of detail and degree of prescription should be tailored to the circumstances in each place, and should allow a suitable degree of variety where this would be justified.
-The design considerations for the Southleigh strategic site (KP5) where developed through masterplanning workshops involving the local community.
+128 To provide maximum clarity about design expectations at an early stage, all local planning authorities should prepare design guides or codes consistent with the principles set out in the National Design Guide and National Model Design Code, and which reflect local character and design preferences.
+Design guides and codes The design considerations for the Southleigh strategic site (KP5) where developed through masterplanning workshops involving the local community.
 The policy requires any future developer to take that masterplan as a starting point and develop it up into a more detailed masterplan and design guide / code to be developed with the local community and agreed by the council.
-127 Planning policies and decisions should ensure that developments: As well as the design parameters contained within individual allocations, the plan contains a suite of policies to achieve these aims, in particular: